mmertama/FigmaQML/README.md

 FigmaQML is an application to generate [QML](https://doc.qt.io/qt-6/qtqml-index.html) sourcecode from [Figma](https://www.figma.com) designs for [QtQuick](https://doc.qt.io/qt-6/qtquick-index.html) applications.
 FigmaQML will let designer to compose the UI without need of programmer to reproduce design using UI code.
-Omitting that tedious, reduntant step, will dramatically decrease development effort.
+Omitting that tedious, redundant step, will dramatically decrease development effort.
 FigmaQML will provide a QML code that is ready programmer to focus on implementing functionality.
-You can inject tags in you Figma Design that enables seamlessly assing functionality so that there is no need to implement any QML UI code.
+You can inject tags in you Figma Design that enables seamlessly assingn functionality so that there is no need to implement any QML UI code.

-FigmaQML support both Desktop and Qt for MCU development.
+FigmaQML supports both Desktop and Qt for MCU development.

 * Version 3.0.0
 * License: [Mit license](https://en.wikipedia.org/wiki/MIT_License)